wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 === "Go stack"

-    Generate the router from the OpenAPI spec, or fail the CI build when a handler exists that is not declared in the spec — this keeps the inventory honest.
+    Generate the router from the OpenAPI spec, or fail the CI build when a handler exists that is not declared in the spec; this keeps the inventory honest.
 Expose internal endpoints through `ClusterIP` services plus a `NetworkPolicy`, never a `LoadBalancer`.

 ### Default credentials, sample apps, management console exposure

-WSO2-specific operational rules — these are the defaults attackers try first:
+WSO2-specific operational rules; these are the defaults attackers try first:

 * **Rotate the Carbon admin password before any exposure.** Replace all shipped keystore and truststore passwords as well.
 Store the rotated secrets in the product's secure secret store or an external secret manager; never leave them in plaintext config or commit them.
 * **Remove or isolate sample apps and demo content** before production.
 Do not ship demo artifacts on a public surface.
-* **Keep the Carbon Management Console, JMX, debug/profiling, and any reflection or diagnostic endpoints off public ingress** — bind them to localhost or an internal network.
+* **Keep the Carbon Management Console, JMX, debug/profiling, and any reflection or diagnostic endpoints off public ingress**: bind them to localhost or an internal network.
 Document every default credential, default certificate, and open port in the product documentation so operators can harden them.
 * **Suppress version-disclosing response banners and headers** so the running version is not advertised; follow the version-indexed production-deployment guide for the exact settings.
 * **Do not grant the Management Console "login" permission to self-registered users.** Deny it by default and grant it explicitly only to roles that need console access.
 This is particularly important for API Manager Store users, who must not reach the admin console.
 * Keep production and staging configured identically, with config and artifact promotion automated through change management, so no unreviewed configuration change lands directly in production.